Jersey product Josh Allen grew up a Steelers fan, but could be fit for Jets

 Neither, actually.

-"I grew up a Steelers fan, so I was a little different," the former Kentucky star pass-rusher said Friday in Atlantic City, where he's being honored by the Maxwell Football Club.
+"I grew up a Steelers fan, so I was a little different," the former Kentucky star pass-rusher said Friday in Atlantic City, New Jersey, where he was being honored by the Maxwell Football Club.
 "I watched the Super Bowl when they played the Seahawks [2006] and just saw all those guys, said, 'Yeah, I love them.'
 That was my first memory of [the] NFL though, so just stuck with it and I like the color, so I was like, 'I'm a Steelers fan.'"

-Allen won't get a chance to play for his favorite childhood team, who own the 20th pick in the draft, but there's a decent shot he will wind up with the Jets (No. 3 pick).
+Allen won't get a chance to play for his favorite childhood team, who hold the 20th pick in the draft, but there's a decent shot he could wind up with the Jets (No. 3 pick).
 They covet an edge rusher and Allen is widely regarded as one of the draft's top three players.
 In fact, he was back in his home state to receive the Chuck Bednarik Award, given to the top defensive player in college.

 The Jets met with Allen last week at the scouting combine, and they probably will meet with him again before the draft, either at his pro day on March 22 or with a visit to Florham Park.
 Allen said he came away with a good feeling from his first sit-down with the Jets in Indianapolis.